pawel-kaleta/FoolsEngine/README.md

 ## Documentation

 `FoolsEngine` architectual design is documented in `./Documentation` folder.
+- Core architecture
 - Event system
 - Scene representation and execution model
 - Rendering (mostly planned)
 - Asset system
+- Memory management

 ## Profiling data

 Build-in solution is an intrusive logging of profiling data into `.json` files.
 Profiling data can be visually inspected using Chorme build-in profiling tool - `chrome://tracing`.

-There are automatic dedicated profiling sessions for startup, shutdown and first 30 frames of runtime.
-Additionall 30 frames long runtime session can be launched with `P` keybord shortcut.
+There are automatic dedicated profiling sessions for startup, project loading, scene loading, shutdown and first 15 frames of runtime.
+Additionall 15 frames long runtime session can be launched with `P` keybord shortcut.

 ![FoolsTools - FoolsEngine's editor](./Documentation/Profiler.jpg)